-Cubic airflow per minute (cfm) is a measurement of the windchill effect that helps cool down a room.
+Cubic feet per minute (CFM) is a measurement of the airflow that helps cool down a room.

-In most cases, you’ll want the highest cfm possible, so you can raise your thermostat and save money on energy costs.
+In most cases, you’ll want the highest cubic feet per minute possible, so you can raise your thermostat and save money on energy costs.

 A good ceiling fan has a motor with sealed bearings that don’t require lubrication, so it won’t require much maintenance.

 A DC motor is the most efficient and expensive.
-For a more affordable fan that still performs well, choose one with a motor that’s larger than 200 mm.
+For a more affordable fan that still performs well, choose one with a motor that’s larger than 200 millimeters.

 Choose a reversible motor if you want to use the fan year-round.
 A reversible motor allows you to adjust the direction of the fan, so you can push warm air down from the ceiling and circulate it through the space in the winter.